Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

-Figure \ref{fig:QRmap}, plots the joint distribution of $Q$ and $R$ for $\Phi_V = 10^{-3}$; the black solid lines denote the left- and right-Vieillefosse tails with $\Delta=0$.
+Figure \ref{fig:QRmap}, plots the joint distribution of $Q$ and $R$ for the $\Phi_V = 10^{-3}$ and $\rho_p/\rho_f = 100$ case (top right) and for the single phase (top left); the black, thin, solid (curved) lines denote the left- and right-Vieillefosse tails with $\Delta=0$.
 For completeness the bottom panels report the distributions of $Q$ (left) and $R$ (right).
 In absence of the particles, the $Q$-$R$ joint distribution takes a tear-drop pattern, with a clear point at the right-Vieillefosse tail with $R>0$ and $Q<0$ \citep{meneveau-2011}.
 The distribution is skewed towards positive $Q$, but rather evenly distributed among positive and negative values of $R$ (see the bottom panels).
-The largest probability is observed in the second and fourth quadrants, i.e. $Q<0$ $R>0$ and $Q>0$ and $R<0$.
+The largest probability is observed in the second and fourth quadrants, i.e. $Q<0$ and $R>0$, and $Q>0$ and $R<0$.
 Thus, in a purely Newtonian turbulent flow there is a strong negative correlation between $Q$ and $R$, and the two most common states are vortex stretching $\omega_i \omega_j S_{ij}>0$, and biaxial strain $\alpha \beta \gamma <0$ \citep{betchov-1956,davidson-2004}.
 Also, the points in the $Q$-$R$ map are distributed around the origin, since the mean values of $Q$ and $R$ are zero in homogeneous flow \citep{nomura-post-1998}.
 The presence of the particles enlarges the range of possible $Q$ and $R$ values, in agreement with the increase of the probability of events with intense velocity gradients associated with the boundary conditions at the particles' surface.
-In particular, Kolmogorov-size particles mainly favour events that lay in the first and third quadrant, resulting into a joint distribution that is more symmetric with respect to an inversion of the $R$ axis (see the bottom right panel in figure \ref{fig:QRmap}).
+In particular, Kolmogorov-size particles mainly favour events that lay in the first and third quadrant, resulting in a joint distribution that is more symmetric with respect to an inversion of the $R$ axis (see the bottom right panel in figure \ref{fig:QRmap}).
 Compared to the unladen case, particles mainly promote events with axial strain $\alpha \beta \gamma > 0$ ($R<0$ and large negative $Q<0$) and with vortex compression $\omega_i \omega_j S_{ij}<0$ ($R>0$ and $Q>0$).
-The probability of events with $R<0$ and $Q<0$ is particularly enhanced, as visualised in the top panel of figure \ref{fig:QRmap} by the occurrence of a point at the left-Vieillefosse tail.
+The probability of events with $R<0$ and $Q<0$ is particularly enhanced, as visualised in the top right panel of figure \ref{fig:QRmap} by the occurrence of a point at the left-Vieillefosse tail.
 This is consistent with the increase of the probability of events with $s^*=-1$ shown in figure \ref{fig:sstar}.
 A visual investigation of the $Q$ and $R$ fields around the particles (figure \ref{fig:QRparticles}) helps to explain this effect by highlighting the local contribution of the particles.
 By comparing the two fields in the surroundings of the particles, we observe that they are both almost axisymmetric along the axis aligned with their travelling direction.
 However, across the velocity-normal median plane, $Q$ is symmetric, while $R$ is antisymmetric.
-This relation between the two fields implies contributions across all four quadrants of the $Q$-$R$ distribution.
+This relation between the two fields implies contributions across all four quadrants of the $Q$-$R$ distribution (figure \ref{fig:QRmap}).
 The effect, however, is particularly apparent in the third quadrant, as the region is otherwise not explored by the single-phase flow.
-In particular, regions of $Q<0$ and $R<0$ are associated with axial strain and appear to be found at one of the two ends of the particles' along their travelling direction.
-Consistently with the above-mentioned symmetries, at the opposite end of the particles, a region of biaxial strain ($Q<0$ and $R>0$) is found.
+In particular, regions of $Q<0$ and $R<0$ are associated with axial strain and appear to be found at the downstream end of the particles' along their travelling direction.
+Consistently with the above-mentioned symmetries, a region of biaxial strain ($Q<0$ and $R>0$) is found at the upstream end of the particles.
+This is conveniently visualised in the schematic of figure \ref{fig:sketch_QRparticles}.